 The process is as follows:

-2- Evidence of Financial Impact – This type of evidence is collected by SASB’s research team during a 3-month qualitative research process for each sector.
+2- Evidence of Financial Impact – This type of evidence is collected by SASB’s research team during a 3-month qualitative research process for each sector, and further augmented over the course of the year-long development period.
 For the issues of interest, SASB evaluates whether there is current evidence that management (or mismanagement) of the issue will affect traditional corporate valuation parameters: i.e. profits (revenue and/or costs), assets and liabilities, and cost of capital.
 This evidence tilts the results of the five part test towards issues where there is also the potential for financial impact.
 We capture both anecdotal and quantitative studies as evidence of links to valuation.

 (click image to enlarge)